 (5) A person aggrieved by a decision of the Secretary under this section to deny a license application may appeal the Secretary's action by filing a request for a hearing consistent with Regulation.62 of this chapter.

-C. Duration of License.

-(1) A license is valid for 2 years from the date of issuance, unless suspended or revoked.

-(2) License Renewal.
-A licensee shall apply for license renewal:

-(a) At least 3014 days before the expiration of its current license;

-(b) On forms provided by the Department; and

-(c) By submitting a license renewal fee based on the fee schedule in §A(3) of this regulation.
+[

 [D](6) Licenses for Less than 2 Years.
 The Department may issue a provisional license if: